bytecodealliance/bytecodealliance.org/_posts/2023-07-20-announcing-componentize-the-world.md

 author: "Liam Randall"
 github_name: liamrandall
 excerpt_separator: <!--end_excerpt-->
-feature-img: "/articles/img/featured-image.png"
+feature-img: "/articles/img/rust-wasm-toolchain.svg"
 ---

-The Bytecode Alliance is pleased to invite you to our upcoming event, "Componentize the World", a comprehensive Hackathon taking place in Bellevue, Washington on Friday, September 8, 2023.
-This WebAssembly hosted hackathon is being held adjacent to the first annual Linux Foundation [WasmCon](https://events.linuxfoundation.org/wasmcon/), September 6 and 7th in Redmond, Washington at the Micrososft Executive Briefing Center (Building 33).
+The Bytecode Alliance is pleased to invite you to our upcoming event, "Componentize the World", a comprehensive Hackathon taking place in Redmond, Washington on Friday, September 8, 2023 at the Micrososft Executive Briefing Center (Building 33).
+This WebAssembly hosted hackathon is being held adjacent to the first annual Linux Foundation [WasmCon](https://events.linuxfoundation.org/wasmcon/), September 6 and 7th in Bellevue, Washington .

 Register for [Componentize the World](#) now!
 <!--end_excerpt-->

-[TOC]cd

 ## Agenda